AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 1. **What (other) tasks could the dataset be used for?**

-    The dataset could be used for studying stereotypes in language models.
+    The dataset could be used for studying stereotypes in language models in English, Russian, Chinese, and Hindi.

 1. **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** *(For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks)  If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?)*

-    This dataset has a few limitations that should be considered before usage.
-First, the dataset is limited to English and U.S. social stereotypes.
-Second, our results are likely affected by reporting bias and by a defaulting effect where, when people say men they may actually mean cis straight white men, because the defaults go unremarked.
-In addition, the collected data may be affected by social desirability bias, which refers to people's tendency to respond in socially acceptable ways, though all the annotation activities are anonymous.
-Third, asking survey questions also raises the possibility of this work inadvertently reinforcing stereotypes in participants.
+    This dataset has several limitations.
+First, stereotypes were selected based on the ABC model, which was developed and tested using U.S. and German stereotypes.
+We translated our surveys into the other languages but this might result in patterns that better reflect Anglocentric stereotypes than other stereotypes.
+In our study, we try to control the influence of the U.S. culture by asking crowd workers how frequently they read U.S. social media.
+We see that on average 39% of respondents in Russia, China, and India read the media.
+This American cultural dominance might affect the collected data as these data may not fully capture the range of stereotypes typical for these cultures.
+In addition, we have language-culture limitations as English language survey results only apply to the U.S., Russian to Russia, Chinese to China, and Hindi to India.
+Lastly, while we indirectly consider culture through survey results on associations, we do not measure or account for culture in a comprehensive manner.

 1. **Are there tasks for which the dataset should not be used?** *(If so, please provide a description.)*